kletellier/adsb/README.md

 For retrieve position it's an different way.
 You must have 2 messages, one odd message, and one even message.
+You must specify the Epoch time for each message in constructor (or by setTs method).
+The Epoch Time difference for 2 messages must not greater than 10 seconds, or result will be incorrect.

 Example :